Lisa Griffen, Regent

 NATION FORD CHAPTER NSDAR

 Tega Cay/Fort Mill Township, South Carolina

-The Nation Ford Chapter of the DAR takes its name from a historic landmark at the Catawba River.
+The Nation Ford Chapter NSDAR takes its name from a historic landmark at the Catawba River.
 A ford is a "place in a river or other body of water where it may be crossed by man or beast, either on foot or by wading."

 The Nation Ford Road, a "superhighway" of its day, was first an animal and hunting path.
-Later it brought traders and settlers, as well as soldiers of the Revolution and the Civil War.
+Later it brought traders and settlers, as well as soldiers of the American Revolutionary War and the American Civil War.
 It became known as part of the "Great Wagon Road" that brought settlers from the north into the southern frontiers.
-Parts of it became today's busy Tryon Street in uptown Charlotte, North Carolina.
+Part of it became today's busy Tryon Street in uptown Charlotte, North Carolina.

 Nation Ford Road passed through what is now Anne Springs Close Greenway, a local area in Fort Mill, South Carolina, preserved for public recreation and naturalization use.
 Two signs mark parts of the path, which can still be seen today.